Michael Signer: Writing

 University of Richmond Law Review, The Washington Post, The New Republic, and the Daily Beast.

 In 2006, he wrote an article advocating for a doctrine of "exemplarism" as a version of progressive American exceptionalism, titled "City on a Hill" in the inaugural issue of Democracy: A Journal of Ideas.

-Law career
+Professional career

-Signer is an executive and general counsel at a Virginia-based technology firm.
+Signer has worked as a technology executive in both public and private companies, as a practicing attorney, and as a professor.
+He is Partner and Chair of the Domestic Practice at Madison Law & Strategy Group, PLLC, a boutique law and consulting firm he founded in 2010.
+From 2022-2025, he served as North America Policy Director at Airbnb, the publicly-traded tourism and hospitality company, where he oversaw a team of 50 professionals.
+From 2017-2022, he was Partner, VP and General Counsel of WillowTree, Inc., a digital design firm with 1,000 employees.
 He served as counsel to then-Governor Mark Warner of Virginia.
-He was founder and managing principal of Madison Law & Strategy Group, PLLC.
 He previously served as co-chair of the Business Law Section of the Charlottesville-Albemarle Bar Association and chaired the Pro Bono Committee of the Young Lawyers Conference of the Virginia State Bar.

+He has been a professor at the University of Virginia's Politics Department and Batten School of Leadership and Public Policy, Virginia Tech's School of Public and International Affairs, and Reichman University in Herzilya, Israel.

 A voting rights attorney, he was statewide director for the 2004 election protection program directed by the Democratic National Committee.
 In 2010, he traveled to Panjshir Province, Afghanistan, as a member of a USAID-sponsored mission to monitor Afghanistan's parliamentary elections.
 He founded and co-chaired the New Electoral Reform Alliance for Virginia.